Lewiston High School (Idaho): Athletics

-Lewiston competes in IHSAA Class 5A with the largest schools in the state, and its conference is the Inland Empire League (5A) with Coeur d'Alene, Lake City, and Post Falls; all about two hours north in Kootenai County.
-Lewiston has long-term rivalries with adjacent Clarkston and also with Moscow, about 30 mi north on the adjoining Palouse.
+Lewiston competes in IHSAA Class 5A with the 2nd largest schools in the state, and its conference is the Inland Empire League (5A) with Moscow, Sandpoint, and Lakeland; Lewiston has long-term rivalries with adjacent Clarkston and also with Moscow, about 30 mi north on the adjoining Palouse.
 The football rivalry with Clarkston started in 1906, and was formerly played on Thanksgiving day.

 The origin and first use of "Bengal" as the mascot is not precisely known, but the local newspaper used it for the LHS basketball team in early 1925.
 The former compact campus opened in 1928, and LHS athletics are conducted at various venues in the city.

 During football season, it has become a tradition for the LHS Bengals to host, "Battle of the Bridges," a football game in which the Lewiston Bengals go against their Clarkston rivals the Bantams.

 During basketball season, LHS hosts "Golden Throne."
 This is arguably the most advertised sports event for the Bengals, and is the basketball game of the Bengals versus the Bantams.
 This is an annual competition where the winning school is decided on student-section spirit (cheers, rule-following, sportsmanship, etc.) and points scored during the basketball game.
 The winning school is given the "Golden Throne," which is a golden toilet placed upon a stand with each year in plaques with the winning school's colors as the year's background.